-27.5.1.
-At traditional calendar sites, interns may be offered positions in August following the placement of all credentialed and contracted unit members, except positions appearing on the July post which receive no bids may be filled by interns.
-In year-round schools with a July through June academic calendar, interns may be offered positions following the July posting of vacancies, except that positions appearing on the May post which receive no bids may be filled by interns.

-27.5.2.
-All positions held by interns will be posted after the completion of the internship during the regular posting periods, except that positions held by second year Multiple Subject/BCLAD Teaching Fellowship interns will be posted at the end of the second school year.
-Second year Multiple Subject/BCLAD Teaching Fellowship interns are eligible to apply to continue in that position.
+- 27.5.1.
+Interns may be offered positions in July following the placement of all credentialed and contracted unit members.
+Positions appearing on the May Post that receive no bids may be filled by interns. - 27.5.2.
+All positions held by interns will be posted after the completion of the internship during the regular posting periods.
+Interns are eligible to apply to continue in their position.